Advanced Multiple Sclerosis: 4 Symptoms and 8 Ways To Manage | MyMSTeam

 6. Prepare for Bowel and Bladder Accidents

-A catheter and bed pads can help prepare for bladder and bowel incontinence and can make managing these conditions easier.
+Talk to your doctor about how you can best manage bowel and bladder incontinence.
+A catheter and bed pads can help prepare for bladder and bowel incontinence and make managing these conditions easier.

 7. Embrace the New Normal

-Living with advanced MS can be difficult to accept.
-People who’ve lived with MS for a while say that the best thing is to find ways to reconnect with the activities and roles that you valued before your diagnosis.
+Living with advanced MS can be challenging.
+People who’ve lived with MS for a while say that the best approach is to accept your limitations and find ways to pursue activities you can still enjoy on your own or with friends and family.

-Navigating the progression of MS can involve facing unknowns and new obstacles.
-It may help to have the support of others who have been there before or who are going through it with you.
 MyMSTeam is the social network for people with MS and their loved ones.
-More than 195,000 members come together to ask questions, give advice, and share their experiences of living with MS.
+More than 211,000 members come together to ask questions, give advice, and share their experiences of living with MS.

 Do you have advanced MS?
 What symptoms do you experience?
 What tips have helped you cope with these symptoms?
-Share your thoughts in the comments below or start the conversation on MyMSTeam.
+Share your thoughts in the comments below, or start a conversation on your Activities page.

 Nyaka Mwanza has worked with large global health nonprofits focused on improving health outcomes for women and children.
 Learn more about her here.